comfy-creator/Comfy-Creator/README.md

+### Comfy-Graph-Editor

+This is a rewrite of ComfyUI.
+We changed the following:

+- We replaced LiteGraph.js with React Flow; this is a more modern library with many more features and a better dev-experience
+- We redesigned graph-logic to allow for loops and conditional branching.
+This will be used to create Agentic Systems in the future, similar to LangGraph.
+- We redesigned the frontend to make it visually similar to Unreal Engine Blueprints.
+- We store every graph as a Yjs doc, which enables multiple-users to collaboratively edit the same graph, and allows for efficiently streaming the results of real-time media generation.
+- We redesigned server <-> client communication to be standardized and less ad-hoc.
+- We changed the License from GPL-3 to a proprietary license.

+### Usage:

+- (write this later)

+## Dev Notes:

 ### State Management:

 First we create a yDoc, like `const ydoc = new Doc()`; this is stored outside of React, in client-memory.
 Then, we create a YJS provider, which establishes a websocket connection to our Yjs server; we will (1) send diffs that are applied to our local yDoc to this server, and (2) receive diffs from this server, and apply them to our local yDoc.
 This syncronizes state remotely.